shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 	* a filter of size 3x3 covers full gaussian distribution with sigma = 1

 **3. Egde Detection**
+	* edges are discontinuities in intensity in an image
+	* several models: step, roof, ramp, spike
+	* noise strongly affects edge detection.
+To tackle this, neighbourhood info is take into account and smoothing.
+Smoothing forces the pixels different in neighbourhood to look alike.
+Amount of smoothing is controlled by sigma.
+	* edge detectors:
+		* gradient operators (1st dereivative) : prewitt, sobel
+		* laplacian of gaussian (2nd derivative) : Marr-Hildreth
+		* gradient of gaussian (Canny)
+	* gradient operators
+		* compute derivatives in x and y direction
+		* compute gradient magnitude
+		* threshold gradient magnitude

 **4. Interest Point Detection**

 **5. SIFT**